at Wildsumaco Wildlife Sanctuary

 What you won't find at Wildsumaco are the distractions from the Other World that you've escaped for a while; you won't find a blaring TV or Organized Fun at Wildsumaco, no swimming pools, playgrounds or football fields.
 Although some cell phones with roaming work here, there's no internet.
 You've managed to get away from it all!

 What you will find at Wildsumaco is beautiful, intriguing subtropical forest with first-rate trails winding through it, flora and fauna you've probably never seen before, new birds and bird calls, spectacular views.
-We'll give you a trail map when you arrive and you can wander at will, following your particular Muse, and have a wonderful and relaxing experience at Wildsumaco - or, you can push hard, work our trails and feeders with your own or a local bird guide, and take full advantage of the opportunity to get a lot of very good birds!
+We'll give you a trail map when you arrive and you can wander at will, following your particular Muse, and have a wonderful and relaxing experience at Wildsumaco - or, you can push hard, work our trails and feeders with your own or a local bird guide, and take full advantage of the opportunity to see a lot of very good birds!

 From Wildsumaco's trails you might see Gray-tailed Piha, Blue-rumped Manakin, and Chestnut-crowned Gnateater.
 Short-tailed Antthrush and Wing-banded Wren often sing, while more uncommon species like Gray-throated Leaftosser and Plain-backed Antpittas are seen occasionally, and more often heard.
 The very rare Yellow-throated Spadebill has territories along several of our trails, and at any time the endangered Military Macaw or rare Spot-winged Parrotlet might fly by, or Black Hawk-Eagle soar overhead.